ricpol/pygrister/doc/types.rst

 A common use case for converters is adapting Grist timestamps in Date columns from/to complex Python types such as ``datetime.date``.
 If you are writing a converter like this, please note that Grist has a notion of "local time":
-Grist documents set a default timezone at the moment they are first created; date/time columns may set their own timezones (defaulting to the global document timezone); then the GUI widget may (or may not!) compensate for the users' local time offset when converting to database timestamps.
+Grist documents set a default timezone when they are first created; date/time columns set their own timezones (defaulting to the global document timezone); then the GUI widget may (or may not!) compensate for the users' local time offset when converting to database timestamps.
 See `the Grist documentation <https://support.getgrist.com/dates/#time-zones>`_